Twitter's surge revives valuation debate

-The surge in Twitter Inc's stock has revived debate about whether it warrants a valuation five times that of Facebook Inc, its biggest rival in social media.
+The surge in Twitter Inc's (TWTR.N) stock has revived debate about whether it warrants a valuation five times that of Facebook Inc (FB.O), its biggest rival in social media.

 Twitter reported on Tuesday that its active users jumped 24 percent to 271 million in the second quarter.
 That pales when compared with Facebook's 1.3 billion.

 Even so, Twitter's shares were trading at about 200 times forward earnings on Wednesday, against Facebook's 39.4 times, according to Thomson Reuters StarMine.
-If Facebook was trading at Twitter's valuation, it would be worth nearly $1 trillion (£591.15 billion).
+If Facebook was trading at Twitter's valuation, it would be worth nearly $1 trillion.

 Twitter's shares finished almost 20 percent higher at $46.30, giving the company a market value of about $27.3 billion.
 The stock notched its biggest single-day gain since going public in November, and its third-biggest daily volume with almost 116 million shares changing hands.

-Active users of Twitter increased more than expected in the quarter as the micro-messaging service introduced product tweaks and services, many built around the football World Cup.
+Active users of Twitter increased more than expected in the quarter as the micro-messaging service introduced product tweaks and services, many built around the soccer World Cup.

 Advertising revenue more than doubled to $277 million in the three months ended June 30.